 Note: The kit has been designed according to the "Europe Against Cancer" (EAC) studies (8), and is compliant with the updated international recommendations (3, 5).
-It should be used following the instructions given in this manual, in combination with validated reagents and instruments.
-Any offlabel use of this product and/or modification of the components will void QIAGEN's liability.
+It should be used following the instructions given in this manual, in combination with validated reagents and instruments (see "Materials Required but Not Provided", page 11).
+Any off-label use of this product and/or modification of the components will void QIAGEN's liability.